Rearchitecting Governance for a New Digital Order

 In this emerging order, leadership transcends administration; it is about orchestrating intelligent, adaptive, and accountable systems that can anticipate, respond, and sustain public trust at scale.

-The second edition of MIT Sloan Management Review Middle East’s GovTech Conclave 2026 will convene ministers, senior policymakers, technologists, and institutional innovators to explore how governments can design the next generation of public institutions.
+The second edition of MIT Sloan Management Review Middle East’s GovTech Conclave 2026 will convene technology, digital transformation, cybersecurity, and citizen experience leaders to explore how governments can design the next generation of public institutions.

 They are not only efficient and effective but resilient, sovereign, and human-centered, capable of delivering public value in a world driven by data, algorithms, and accelerating technological changes.